yaskevich/philosophy/README.md

-# philosophy
+# Map of Ancient philosophy
-Map of Ancient Philosophy based in Wikipedia
+Mini-project based on data from Wikipedia (Wikidata SPARQL query)